KAZAKOFF ESTATE v CAMROSE CROWN CARE CORPORATION, 2016 ABQB 99

 Justice Hall held there was an insufficient evidentiary record to determine Summary Judgment and directed the judgment creditors to file Statements of Defence on behalf of the mortgagors.
 Summary Judgment or Summary Dismissal could be sought with further evidence.

 The Plaintiffs also applied for an Order for Security for Costs against the Defendant mortgagors.
-Hall J. observed that “[a]lthough the permit such an order against a defendant, it is rarely granted”.
+Hall J. observed that “[a]lthough the Rules of Court permit such an order against a defendant, it is rarely granted”.
 His Lordship noted that, where a party has “just missed” summary judgment, or where a party consistently flouts Court Orders, Security for Costs may be appropriate.
 Further, where there is evidence that defendants are “improperly arranging their affairs” during litigation in order to avoid a Judgment, Security for Costs may be justified.
 Justice Hall held that the applicable circumstances and not give rise to an award for Security for Costs.View CanLII Details